spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 }
 ```

-Alternatively I can use a `Promise.all` to resolve both promises at:
+Alternatively I can use a `Promise.all` to resolve both promises:

 ```ts
 export const load = async ({ fetch }) => {